sandstorm-io/sandstorm/docs/developing/raw-packaging-guide.md

 level.

-**Note:** If you're new to Sandstorm packaging, or don't run Linux as your main operating system. please read the [Five minute packaging tutorial](../vagrant-spk/packaging-tutorial.md) first!
+**Note:** If you're new to Sandstorm packaging, or don't run Linux as your main operating system, please read the [Five minute packaging tutorial](../vagrant-spk/packaging-tutorial.md) first!

 A Sandstorm application package includes the entire userspace needed